Hair (musical): Religion and astrology

-Religion, particularly Catholicism, appears both overtly and symbolically throughout the piece, and it is often made the brunt of a joke.
-Berger sings of looking for "my Donna", giving it the double meaning of the woman he's searching for and the Madonna.
+Religion, particularly Catholicism, appears both overtly and symbolically throughout the piece and is often the butt of jokes.
+Berger sings of looking for "my Donna", giving it the double meaning of a woman he is searching for and the Madonna.
 During "Sodomy", a hymn-like paean to all that is "dirty" about sex, the cast strikes evocative religious positions: the Pietà and Christ on the cross.
 Before the song, Woof recites a modified rosary.
-In Act II, when Berger gives imaginary pills to various famous figures, he offers "a pill for the Pope".
+In Act II, when Berger gives famous figures imaginary pills, he offers "a pill for the Pope".
 In "Going Down", after being kicked out of school, Berger compares himself to Lucifer: "Just like the angel that fell / Banished forever to hell / Today have I been expelled / From high school heaven."
-Claude becomes a classic Christ figure at various points in the script.
-In Act I, Claude enters, saying, "I am the Son of God.
-I shall vanish and be forgotten," then gives benediction to the tribe and the audience.
-Claude suffers from indecision, and, in his Gethsemane at the end of Act I, he asks "Where Do I Go?".
-There are textual allusions to Claude being on a cross, and, in the end, he is chosen to give his life for the others.
-Berger has been seen as a John the Baptist figure, preparing the way for Claude.
+Claude becomes a classic Christ figure at various points.
+In Act I, he says, "I am the Son of God.
+I shall vanish and be forgotten", then gives benediction to the tribe and the audience.
+He suffers from indecision, and, in his Gethsemane at the end of Act I, he asks "Where Do I Go?".
+The textual alludes to Claude being on a cross, and, in the end, he is chosen to give his life for the others.
+Berger is a John the Baptist figure, preparing the way for Claude.

 Songs like "Good Morning, Starshine" and "Aquarius" reflect the 1960s cultural interest in astrological and cosmic concepts.
-"Aquarius" was the result of Rado's research into his own astrological sign.
-The company's astrologer, Maria Crummere, was consulted about casting: Sheila was usually played by a Libra or Capricorn and Berger by a Leo, although Ragni, the original Berger, was a Virgo.
-Crummere was also consulted when deciding when the show would open on Broadway and in other cities.
-The 1971 Broadway Playbill reported that she chose April 29, 1968 for the Broadway premiere.
-"The 29th was auspicious ... because the moon was high, indicating that people would attend in masses.
+"Aquarius" was written after Rado researched his own astrological sign.
+The company's astrologer, Maria Crummere, was consulted about casting: Sheila was usually played by a Libra or Capricorn and Berger by a Leo.
+Crummere was also consulted on when the show would open on Broadway and in other cities.
+Playbill reported that she chose April 29, 1968, for the Broadway premiere.
+The 29th was auspicious ... because the moon was high, indicating that people would attend in masses.
 The position of the 'history makers' (Pluto, Uranus, Jupiter) in the 10th house made the show unique, powerful and a money-maker.
-And the fact that Neptune was on the ascendancy foretold that Hair would develop a reputation involving sex."

-In Mexico, where Crummere did not pick the opening date, the show was closed down by the government after one night.
-She was not pleased with the date of the Boston opening (where the producers were sued over the show's content) saying, "Jupiter will be in opposition to naughty Saturn, and the show opens the very day of the sun's eclipse.
-Terrible."
-But there was no astrologically safe time in the near future.
+And that Neptune was on the ascendancy foretold that Hair would develop a reputation involving sex.
+In Mexico, where Crummere did not pick the opening date, the show was closed by the government after one night.
+She disliked the date of the Boston opening (where the producers were sued over the show's content), saying, "Jupiter will be in opposition to naughty Saturn, and the show opens the very day of the sun's eclipse.
+Terrible".